• Phone: +255 713 550 312

 • Classroom construction

-• Finishing and safety inspections
+• Safety inspections

-Phase 3: Furnishing & Setup
+Furnishing & Setup

-• Purchase and installation of desks and chairs
+• Purchase desks and chairs

-• Teaching materials and office setup
+• Teaching materials

 • School readiness assessment

-Phase 4: School Opening & Operation
+School Opening

-• Student enrollment and allocation (splitting from existing school)
+• Student enrollment

-• Teacher recruitment and coordination with government
+• Teacher recruitment

 Sustainability & Long-Term Operation